8.11. File transfer processing scenarios¶

 Both are detailed below.

-The move/rename operation is atomic on Linux and Unix systems.
+The move/rename operation is atomic on Unix-like systems.

 Based on our experience, this operation is quick on all modern operating systems even if the file size is large.

 When the final location or files with final file names have the final content, you can set up a short stable delay interval and SFTPPlus will act upon the final files in the fastest way.

 The solution is to store the file into a temporary folder that is different from the transfer source folder until it’s complete.

 Once the file is complete it can be moved to the transfer source folder.